Q: What is bus transportation like in Bielsko-Biala?

 Q: Can I open a bank account while in Poland?

-A: It is possible to open a bank account as soon as you arrive in Poland, it’s even possible to do it through the Internet before leaving your home country.
+A: A: It is possible to open a bank account as soon as you arrive in Poland, it’s even possible to do it through the Internet before leaving your home country.
 Please be careful and check the conditions of different banks, since in some of them it may be very difficult and expensive to maintain and close an account.
 You have a few choices of standard bank accounts in Poland:

 Current account: this account, which is what most people have, will provide you with a cheque book for obtaining cash at the bank and for making payments.
 At regular intervals you will receive a statement showing the transactions made on your account.
 This is a useful way of keeping your money safe.